ucb-stat133/stat133-fall-2017/hws/up02-vector-basics.md

   destfile = "nba2017-salary-points.RData")
 ```

 You only have to download the file once.
-By the way, there is NO need to include these command in your source `.Rmd` file.
+By the way, there is NO need to include the previous command in your source `.Rmd` file.
 Otherwise, everytime you knit the file, R will download the file.

 ### Importing the data